Summary

 Coordinated by: Tabytha Wells, M.Sc.
 Candidate, Psychology, Trent University

-Summary: With the generous support of the RTOERO Foundation and the Trent Teaching Fellowship Program, Dr. Elizabeth Russell is piloting an intergenerational classroom in her Psychology of Aging course in Winter, 2024.
-The goal is to increase intergenerational connectivity at Trent University, further building the firm connection between Trent and the Peterborough community.
+Summary: With the generous support of the RTOERO Foundation and the Trent Teaching Fellowship Program, Dr. Elizabeth Russell piloted an intergenerational classroom in her Psychology of Aging course in Winter, 2024.
+The goal was to increase intergenerational connectivity at Trent University, further building the firm connection between Trent and the Peterborough community.
 Older community members (classroom volunteers) were invited into the classroom space as valued members of the class, connecting weekly with students through collaborative, intergenerational projects, and informally reflecting on their experiences with growing older.
 Students and classroom volunteers encountered an enriched and positive intergenerational learning environment.

 [ Check out our videos! ]